nurgnc/Shopping-Card/README.md

 # Introduction to Shopping App
-I showed products, with using fake api in the project.
+I showed products, with using fake API in the project.
 I exhibited the products with the card structure. products can be added to and removed from the basket and the total amount can be calculated.

 I used this technologies: ReactJS, TypeScript and Material UI